Curse of the Mutants: Plot summary

-The story begins with Dracula at a vampire summit.
-His son Xarus plans to overthrow him due to his "bad leadership".
-Xarus had met with the leaders of each vampire clan and makes a deal that unites the Claw Sect (a clan of vampire warriors), the Charniputra Sect (a clan of gargoyle-like vampires), the Mystikos Sect (a clan of business vampires), the Nosferatu Sect (who are similar to Count Orlok), the Krieger Sect (a clan of Western vampires), the Atlantean Sect (a race/clan of aquatic vampires), the Moksha Sect (a clan of vampire seers) and the Siren Sect (a clan of vampire seductresses).
+Xarus meets with the leaders of each vampire clan and has them form an alliance.
 Xarus and his allies stake Dracula, enabling Xarus to assume leadership over the vampires.
 Xarus' allies in the Mystikos Sect managed to invent a special device that can block the frequencies of light that are harmful to vampires.
 Xarus decides to use this device to create a new, dominant place in the world for vampires.
-Upon attacking the fortress of the Krieger Sect, Xarus' allies eliminate the clan's elder leadership.
-He has the Claw Sect not declare itself for him, so it can hang back and be contacted by any would-be traitors seeking an alliance - like his brother Janus Tepes and the peaceful Anchorite Sect.
 Following an attempted betrayal from the Siren Sect, Xarus foolishly allows its leader Alyssa to live and keep serving him.
 Alyssa secretly slips one of the light-deflecting pendants to Janus, which enables him to escape after the Claw Sect betray him to Xarus.
-While wearing a light-deflecting pendant, Xarus declares himself Lord of the Vampires in front of his vampire army.
+Xarus declares himself Lord of the Vampires.

 Cyclops sends Pixie out to check up on Jubilee.
-As the two women are enjoying themselves at an outdoor cafe, a man sizzles and explodes in the sunlight.
+As Pixie and Jubilee visit an outdoor cafe, a man sizzles and explodes in the sunlight.
 Blood and parts of the man's body cover many in the square, including Jubilee.
 After testing her blood, it is determined that Jubilee was infected during the explosion by a manufactured virus.
 That night, the other people infected by the virus during the explosion respond to the call of the vampires.
-However, the vampires are disappointed that Jubilee (whom they appear to be waiting for specifically) is not there.
-The X-Men quickly determine that they are dealing with vampires.